nmar95/Early_Birds_CarND-Capstone/TrafficLight/README.md

 Data Collection
 -------------------
 I initially attempted to use the Bosch dataset but due to several difficulties with that - I found some datasets on the forums and went with those instead.
 Unfortunately those datasets were really small and I decided to create my own.
 I used LabelImg for the same and tagged a couple of images by myself and appended it to the dataset I had obtained.
+The dataset can be downloaded from [here](https://drive.google.com/file/d/1oe0jd9jGms198LQ2_u5VBl9S7WKbL4av/view?usp=sharing).
+Please extract it inside the TrafficLight folder.

 Augmentation of Data
 -------------